mariusor/mpris-scrobbler/README.md

 The authentication for the libre.fm and listenbrainz.org services supports custom URLs that can be passed to the signon binary using the `--url` argument.

+    $ mpris-scrobbler-signon --url http://127.0.0.1:8080 token [listenbrainz|librefm]

+For the moment we don't support multiple entries for the same API.
+Ex, have a local instance for the ListenBrainz API and use the official one at the same time.